bonitasoft/bonita-labs-doc/md/architecture.md

 # Architecture

-Bonita Intelligent Continuous Improvement Add-on (BICI) extracts data of the Bonita BPM Database, transforms it, and stores documents in an Elasticsearch storage engine.
+Bonita Intelligent Continuous Improvement Add-on (BICI) extracts data of the Bonita Database, transforms it, and stores documents in an Elasticsearch storage engine.
 A set of REST APIs allows to query this storage.
-Those APIs are used in two Living Applications deployed on Bonita Platform to configure processes and render predictions.
+Those APIs are used in two Living Applications deployed on Bonita to configure processes and render predictions.

 ![Bonita Intelligent Continuous Improvement Add-on Architecture](images/bici_architecture.png)

 ## Overview

-BICI connects to the Bonita Engine database, using its own connection pool to read events from the archives.
+BICI connects to the Bonita Database, using its own connection pool to read events from the archives.
 Events are stored in Elasticsearch.

 When configuring processes using the "Configuration" Living Application, a REST API extension calls the BICI REST API to store the configuration.